 Have you noticed how buildings don’t look as ornate and decorated as they used to?
 Churches are a great example of this architectural change to a more minimalist, sleek style.
 Gothic churches began construction in the early 12th century.
 The cathedral below in Germany started construction in the year 1248.
 How has architecture changed almost 1000 years later?
-Why does minimalist architecture today look “ugly” or “bland?”
+Why does minimalist architecture today have comments that it’s “ugly” or “bland?”
 Why has new public architecture become less artistic?

-Over the years, there has been a shift from elaborate and ornate structures towards a more minimalist and sleek style.
+Over the years, there has been a shift from elaborate and ornate structures towards a more minimalist architecture and sleek style.
 In this article, we’re going to explore why architecture has taken this smooth turn, how it all started, and what it means for the places we live and hang out.

 This transformation reflects a broader societal shift towards simplicity, functionality, and efficiency.
 This article explores factors influencing this change, the rise of minimalist architecture, and its impact on our environment.